Kapranov/taxgig_2020/apps/chat/README.md

 ## Doing

+- add a `Supervisor` to supervise all the `ChatRoom` processes

 ## Todo

+- Promote the `ChatRooms` to act like `Supervisor` instead of being a `GenServer`
+- we have to think to introduce [`gproc`](https://github.com/uwiger/gproc) for distribute the lookup processes across different nodes
 - It seems that we have some flaky tests for "other clients" scenarios
 - Setup a continuous integration for the project (e.g. using TravisCI)
 - Handle the case when we try to send a message to an unexisting chat